 Malta is renowned for its huge host of festivals and fiestas throughout the year which makes it a great place to visit if you’re seeking a good time.

 The crowds of summer may have melted away but the city is still thriving with activities and things to do right now.
 Events include the European Film Festival, The National Book Festival 2014 as well as the Mediterranea Festival in Gozo.
 A full list of events can be found here.

-If sand and sunshine are what you’re after then the best time to visit this Mediterranean jewel is between the months of May and September.
+If sand and sunshine is what you’re after then the best time to visit this Mediterranean jewel is between the months of May and September.
 During peak season the average temperature is around 27˚C while the sea remains at an average temperature all year round, making it the perfect destination for water sport activities.
-Mellieħa Bay, Malta’s largest beach is the first choice when it comes to water sports and is surrounded by bars and restaurants to get your fill after an afternoon of sailing the shores.
+Mellieħa Bay, Malta’s largest beach is first choice when it comes to water sports and is surrounded by bars and restaurants to get your fill after an afternoon of sailing the shores.